The Divine Comedy (band): Post-Setanta (Regeneration to Office Politics)

-In 2006, whilst on tour, the band did a Take-Away Show video session shot by Vincent Moon.
-A year later, the first ten or so seconds of "Tonight We Fly" was used as the ending tune to BBC7's Digi Radio.
+In 2007, the first ten or so seconds of "Tonight We Fly" was used as the ending tune to BBC7's Digi Radio.
 The song was also used for an advertisement for the Airbus A340 airliner.

 Meanwhile, Hannon took part in various projects: he recorded "Perfection As a Hipster", included in the God Help the Girl soundtrack, a soon-to-be-released musical film by Belle and Sebastian frontman Stuart Murdoch as well as the LP The Duckworth Lewis Method, together with Thomas Walsh of Pugwash.
 In March 2007 Neil Hannon's relationship with Parlophone came to an end.

-On 31 May 2010 The Divine Comedy released their tenth album entitled Bang Goes the Knighthood on DC Records.
+On 31 May 2010, The Divine Comedy released their tenth album entitled Bang Goes the Knighthood on DC Records.
 As with Victory for the Comic Muse it was recorded in RAK studios in St John's Wood by Guy Massey and the orchestra was conducted by Andrew Skeet who was the arranger on this album.
 The album charted at 20 in the first week of release, making it their highest-charting album since Regeneration in 2001.
 The album itself was preceded by the download-only single "At The Indie Disco".

 On 2 September 2016, The Divine Comedy released their eleventh album Foreverland.
 A live album featuring performances from the 2016–17 Foreverland tour, "Loose Canon", was released digitally on 16 February 2018 after being made available as a CD on the tour.

 On 1 April 2019, the Divine Comedy announced a new single "Queuejumper", first played on BBC 6 Music on 3 April.
 It was followed by the announcement of Office Politics, the band's first double album, which was released on 7 June 2019.
-The release of Queuejumper was followed by the single Norman and Norma, released on 16 May 2019, and an animated music video for the songs 'Infernal Machines/You'll Never Work in this Town Again', released on 3 October 2019.
+The release of "Queuejumper" was followed by the single "Norman and Norma", released on 16 May 2019, and an animated music video for the songs "Infernal Machines" / "You'll Never Work in this Town Again", released on 3 October 2019.